Simulating Markov random fields with a conclique-based Gibbs sampler: Conclique-based Gibbs sampling

-Additionally, for a general class of MRF specifications exhibiting two concliques, the CGS is also provably geometrically ergodic or, equivalently, exhibits a geometrically fast mixing rate as a function of the number \(m \geq 1\) of iterations: it holds in (\ref{eqn:CGS}) that for some real-valued function \(G: \mathcal{X} \rightarrow \mathbb{R}\) and constant \(t \in (0,1)\).
-MRF models with two concliques, while specialized, are often encountered in applications.
-For example, four-nearest neighborhoods are common in spatial modeling and admit two concliques (cf.~Figure \ref{fig:concliques}), while restricted Bolzmann models used for image modeling consist of two layers (observable and hidden binary variables) that provide two concliques (Smolensky \hyperlink{ref-smolensky1986information}{1986}).
-In contrast, geometric ergodicity of the standard sequential Gibbs sampler is not possible to similarly establish for this collection of MRF models, or more generally, as theory for geometric ergodicity of Gibbs samplers is essentially restricted to two-component Gibbs; see Johnson and Burbank ( \hyperlink{ref-johnson2015geometric}{2015}), Johnson and Jones ( \hyperlink{ref-johnson2015geometricergodicity}{2015}) and references therein.
-In this sense, the CGS allows fast convergence properties to be shown for simulating from practical MRF models that are theoretically intractable to consider with standard Gibbs sampling. \begin{theorem} Assume Theorem \ref{thm:gibbs_harris} conditions with $Q=2$ concliques whereby $\mathcal{X} = \mathcal{X}_1\times\mathcal{X}_2 \subset \mathbb{R}^n$ ($\mathcal{X}_\ell$ again denotes the support of observations associated with conclique $\ell = 1,2$).
-Additionally, suppose that either $\mathcal{X}_1$ or $\mathcal{X}_2$ is compact and that the full conditionals (\ref{eqn:1}) are continuous in conditioning variables $\boldsymbol y(\mathcal{N}_i)$, $i = 1, \dots, n$.
-Then, the conclique-based Gibbs sampler (CGS) is geometrically ergodic (\ref{eqn:CGS2}). \end{theorem} Theorem \ref{thm:2} immediately covers several types of conditional distributions (\ref{eqn:1}) for \(Y(\boldsymbol s_i)\), \(i=1,\ldots,n\), having bounded support, such as autologistic, Binomial or multinomial, Beta, and windsorized Poisson distributions; see Cressie ( \hyperlink{ref-cressie1993statistics}{1993}) and Kaiser and Cressie ( \hyperlink{ref-kaiser1997modeling}{1997}).
-For conditional distributions (\ref{eqn:1}) with unbounded support and admiting two concliques, Theorem \ref{thm:2} does not directly apply though the geometric ergodicity of the CGS may still be established.
-Considering spatial data with observations on a regular lattice in \(\mathbb{R}^2\), the Supplemental Materials show that the CGS is geometrically ergodic when each observation \(Y(\boldsymbol s_i)\), \(i = 1, \dots, n\), has a conditional Gaussian distribution with density involving conditional variance \(\tau^2\) and a conditional mean based on parameters \(|\eta| < 0.25\), \(\alpha \in \mathbb{R}\), and a neighborhood \(\mathcal{N}_i \subset \{\boldsymbol s_i \pm (0,1), \boldsymbol s_i \pm (1,0)\}\) (e.g., four-nearest neighbors).
-A similar result is also proven for conditional gamma and inverse Gaussian distributions.
+\end{theorem} Additionally, for a general class of MRF specifications exhibiting two concliques, the CGS is also provably geometrically ergodic or, equivalently, exhibits a geometrically fast mixing rate as a function of the number \(m \geq 1\) of iterations: it holds in (\ref{eqn:CGS}) that \(\sup_{A \in \mathcal{F}}\vert P^{(m)}(x, A) - \underline{F}(A) \vert \le G(x)t^m\) for any \(x \in \mathcal{X}\) and for some real-valued function \(G: \mathcal{X} \rightarrow \mathbb{R}\) and constant \(t \in (0,1)\).
+MRF models with two concliques, while specialized, are often encountered in applications (e.g., four-nearest neighborhoods in spatial modeling (Figure \ref{fig:concliques}) or the network example of Section \ref{simulation-of-a-large-network}).
+In contrast, a similar result with the single-site sequential Gibbs sampler is not possible to establish for these MRF models, or more generally, as theory for geometric ergodicity of Gibbs samplers is essentially restricted to two-component Gibbs; see Johnson and Burbank ( \hyperlink{ref-johnson2015geometric}{2015}) and references therein.
+In this sense, the CGS allows additional convergence properties to be shown which are theoretically intractable with standard Gibbs sampling.
+The supplement establishes the geometric ergodicity of the CGS for several types of conditional distributions (\ref{eqn:1}) for \(Y(\boldsymbol s_i)\), \(i=1,\ldots,n\), having \(Q = 2\) concliques and bounded support (e.g., autologistic, Beta, or windsorized Poisson distributions from Cressie ( \hyperlink{ref-cressie1993statistics}{1993}) and Kaiser and Cressie ( \hyperlink{ref-kaiser1997modeling}{1997})) as well as for conditional gamma, inverse Gaussian, and Gaussian models with four-nearest neighborhoods.
+For reference next, the latter has a conditional density (with parameters \(|\eta| < 0.25\) and \(\alpha\)) as